joepuzzo/phone/README.md

 ## Future Work

-Eventually we should add options that allow user to chose and control the format.
+Eventually we should add options that allow user to chose format="E164".
-1. `international` vs `domestic`
-2. Adding `+1`

 ---